-2012 Actions: All approved projects beginning with the 2010 round of grants are evaluated based on the interim and final reports that must be provided by ultimate recipient groups.
+2013 Actions: All funding grants are evaluated based on the interim and final reports that must be provided by ultimate recipient groups.
 Information from all projects is added to a project database to support on-going management of the ASCF program and to facilitate performance reporting in accordance with the Funding Agreement.

-- Analysis of the performance of all completed projects from 2008 to 2011. - Populate the database from date provided in reports to enable improved program management and facilitate performance reporting.
+- · Analysis of the performance of all completed projects including working with recipients to ensure required information is provided. - Populate the database from date provided in reports to enable improved program management and facilitate performance reporting.

-- Facilitate results-based management of the Foundation. - Enable re-direction of funding toward initiatives that best address salmon conservation priorities.
+- · Maintain results-based management of the Foundation. - · Enable re-direction of funding toward initiatives that best address salmon conservation priorities.

-Objective #4: To strengthen The Foundation's relationships and communications with current and potential stakeholders/ beneficiaries, the public, and potential supporters.
+Objective #4: To strengthen the Foundation's relationships and communications with current and potential stakeholders/ beneficiaries, the public, and potential supporters.

 Background: Volunteer stakeholders/beneficiaries and representatives of various levels of government, First Nations, community groups and other conservation organizations are the lifeblood of the Foundation's efforts.
 As such, it is critical that the Foundation continuously nurture collaborative relationships and partnerships as the primary vehicle to accomplish our mandate.
+The Foundation observes the practice of facilitating groups in pursuing conservation as opposed to frustrating them.

 Likewise, it is equally important that the Foundation continuously educate the public and other supporting parties about Atlantic salmon conservation and habitat protection and restoration.

-2012 Actions: The Foundation will follow the Communications Plan (Appendix V) in 2012 to:
+2013 Actions: The Foundation will follow the Communications Plan (Appendix V) in 2013 to:

-- Ensure that the public, NGO and government stakeholders understand the Foundation's program, our successes, challenges and achievements. - Establish a distinct profile/brand for The Atlantic Salmon Conservation Foundation as an efficient, effective and durable contributor to conservation of wild Atlantic salmon. - Motivate and involve volunteer-based groups/individual to become involved in the Foundation's salmon conservation program. - Ensure that potential applicants for funding are aware of the Foundation's program, how it works and how to apply for funding. - Ensure that appropriate recognition is given to the Foundation by ultimate recipients of grants. - Ensure that appropriate recognition is given to the Minister of Fisheries and Oceans for the Government of Canada's contribution to salmon conservation through creation of the Atlantic Salmon Endowment Fund for which the Foundation is responsible. - Motivate and encourage government, corporate and individual donors and sponsors to contribute to and support the Foundation's mission. - Strengthen partnership activity with other conservation organizations.
+- Ensure that the public, NGO and government stakeholders understand the Foundation's program, our successes, challenges and achievements. - Establish a distinct profile/brand for The Atlantic Salmon Conservation Foundation as an efficient, effective and durable contributor to conservation of wild Atlantic salmon. - Motivate and involve volunteer-based groups/individual to become involved in the Foundation's salmon conservation program. - Ensure that potential applicants for funding are aware of the Foundation's program, how it works and how to apply for funding. - Ensure that appropriate recognition is given to the Foundation by ultimate recipients of grants. - Ensure that appropriate recognition is given to the Minister of Fisheries and Oceans for the Government of Canada's contribution to salmon conservation through creation of the Atlantic Salmon Endowment Fund for which the Foundation is responsible.